-Big Maths Addition steps Big Maths Column Method steps 29 - 31 7 - 8
+Big Maths Addition steps Big Maths Column Method steps

+29 - 31 7 - 8

+the second s

 Addition of 3-digit numbers extends to adding any two 3-digit numbers including crossing 1000.

 The focus then moves on to the 3-digit addition of money which introduces decimal addition.